wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Custom Transceivers

 NTT has the flexibility to support custom message verification in addition to Wormhole Guardian message verification.
 Custom verifiers are implemented as Transceiver contracts and can be protocol-specific or provided by other third-party attesters.
-Protocols can also configure the threshold of attestations required to mark a token transfer as valid — for example 2/2, 2/3, 3/5, etc.
+Protocols can also configure the threshold of attestations required to mark a token transfer as valid — for example, 2/2, 2/3, 3/5, etc. <!-- check back how to write the numbers -->

 ![Custom Attestation with NTT diagram](/images/learn/messaging/messaging-2.webp)

 The verifier performs checks based on predefined criteria and issues approval for transactions that meet these requirements.
-This approval is incorporated into the Wormhole message, ensuring that only transactions verified by both the Wormhole Guardian Network and the additional verifier are processed. model incorporates an extra verifier(s) into the bridging process, enhancing security and providing an added assurance of transaction integrity.
+This approval is incorporated into the Wormhole message, ensuring that only transactions verified by both the Wormhole Guardian Network and the additional verifier are processed.
+The model includes an extra verifier(s) in the bridging process, enhancing security and providing an added assurance of transaction integrity.

-For more details, to collaborate or see examples of custom transceivers, contact Wormhole contributors.
+For more details, to collaborate, or to see examples of custom transceivers, contact Wormhole contributors.

 ## Lifecycle of a Message

 ### EVM

-#### 1. Transfer
+#### Transfer

 A client calls on `transfer` to initiate an NTT transfer.
-The client must specify at minimum, the amount of the transfer, the recipient chain, and the recipient address on the recipient chain. `transfer`also supports a flag to specify whether the `NttManager` should queue rate-limited transfers or revert.
+The client must specify, at minimum, the amount of the transfer, the recipient chain, and the recipient address on the recipient chain. `transfer`also supports a flag to specify whether the `NttManager` should queue rate limited transfers or revert.
 Clients can also include additional instructions to forward along to the Transceiver on the source chain.
 Depending on mode set in the initial configuration of the `NttManager` contract, transfers are either "locked" or "burned".
 Once the transfer has been forwarded to the Transceiver, the `NttManager` emits the `TransferSent` event.

 _Events_